Team5924/fll-resources/md/control-system/sensors.md

 ## gyro

-the gyro tells the robot about rotational motion and changes in orientation
+the gyro tells the robot about rotational motion and changes in orientation. the gyro works in the direction of the arrows on the top of the sensor.

 ## ultrasonic